 PSYCHIC IMPRESSIONS from handwriting, photos, or small article.
 Send Postal Order for 2/6 More extended reading 5/-.
 Stamped envelope appreciated.
-Address, Phyllis M. Tate, 170 South Street, Park, Shef-Advice by post only.
+Address, Phyllis M. Tate, 170 South Street, Park, Shef-field.
+Advice by post only.
 Mention Occult Review.

-HELEN, THE GREEK

-Writes up your former incarnation story from photograph and birthdate.
+HELEN, THE GREEK Writes up your former incarnation story from photograph and birthdate.
 Occult and Mystic Lessons by correspondence.
 Fees 5/6 and 10/6.

-Address: c/o Occult Review, Paternoster House, London, E.C.
+Address: c/o Occult Review,

-P. S. HERU-KA 84 Kensal Road, London, W.10.
+Paternoster House, London, E.C.4 P. S. HERU-KA

+84 Kensal Road, London, W.10.

-Nativities calculated and readings given on health, marriage, financial prospects, etc. Any questions answered.
+Nativitles calculated and readings given on Nativities chiculated and readings given on health, marriage, financial prospects, etc. Any questions answered.
 Time, date and place of birth required.
 Maps from 15/6.
 Fees pre-payable.
 Genuineness guaranteed.

-If you would be the possessor of sound, healthy eyes and strong vision, you must AVOID SPECTACLES, and send for a copy of our book entitled "THE NAKED EYE TRUTH."
-This was written by a physician of repute, and tells you in plain language how to secure the inestimable inestimable by sane and natural methods.
-And how to escape the bane of wearing uncomfortable and unsightly glasses or undergoing painful and risky surgical operations.
-If you are troubled with weak eyes it means that "life" is lacking in the blood and lymph of the vessels that feed the eyes, and the mission of this book is to describe the New Home System of self-energiese that stimulates and increases the self-exercises that stimulates and increases the circulation of revitalising blood to these vessels and improves the nutrition of the tissues, nerves and muscles of the eyes, resulting in bright, healthy eyes and strong sight-seeing naturally.
-Book also interestingly describes the wonders of the eyes and methods to counteract modern life's eyes and methods to counteract modern lite's strain and preserve their vitality, so a copy should be possessed by all, strong or weak.
-Published price rs., but by mentioning this magazine a copy will be sent you for only 3d. stamps.
+you would be the possessor of soun hy eyes and strong vision, you mu AVOID SPECTACLES, you must healthy eyes and send for a copy of our book entitled "THE NAKED EVE TRUTH."
+This was written by a physician of repute, and tells you in plain language how to secure the DESCRET you in plain language how to secure the BLESSINGS OF PERFECT SIGHT by same and natural methods.
+And how to scape the bane of wearing uncomfortable and risky surgical operations.
+If you are 'Ife'' is lacking in the blood and lymph of the vessels that feed the eyes, and the mission of sits book is to describe the New Home System of order the eyes, and the tissues, nerves and improves the nutrition of the tissues, nerves and muscles of the eyes, resulting in bright, healthy eyes and strong sight-seeing naturally.
+Book and muscles of the eyes, resulting in bright, healthy eyes and methods to counteract modern life's strain and preserve their vitality, so a copy Published price rs., but by mentioning this stamps.
 (Six foreign if abroad).
-Address NEU-VITA(Dept.C.14), 4-78, Central Bldgs., London Bridge, London, S.E.1, England.
+Address NEU-VITA(Dept.C.14), 4-78, CentralBidge,